What Is Web FTP and Should I Use It?

 Web FTP clients come with several advantages, some of which cannot be found in traditional FTP applications.
 Below, we will list the most notable benefits of using Web FTP:

-• Perhaps the biggest advantage of Web FTP is that there is zero setup required.
+• Perhaps the biggest advantage of Web FTP is that there is zero setups required.
 You do not need to install any software on your system in order to use a Web FTP client.
 This is especially handy if you do not have administrative privileges on the computer you are using.

 • Since Web FTP clients live entirely inside a web browser, they are completely OS independent and can be run from virtually any device.